It's Rush Limbaugh and the Excellence in Broadcasting Network, the nation's most listened to radio talk show.

 Who knows?

-But that's the past, and we can't rewrite it.
+But that's the past and we can't rewrite it.

-That has motivated her to stay in, and now you've got Clinton threatening to kneecap the guy to Itanya Harding, well, the Clinton campaign is.
+And now you've got Clinton threatening to kneecap the guy to a Tanya Harding while the Clinton campaign is.

-And I frankly, I scour the news, as you people know.
+And I frankly, I scour the news.

-I am relentless in show prep.
+As you people know, I am relentless in show prep.

 Most of my waking hours are spent paying attention.